Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ![](https://i.imgur.com/65ylqfB.png)
 Some battle magnus increase or decrease a character's offense or defense for two turns.
 You can change the boost target by clicking any of your party members.
 Clicking any of the first 8 magnus will then add a bonus to their offense.
 The top text box displays the offense increase for the current turn, and the bottom text box displays the offense increase for the next turn.

-Clicking "Next turn" will advance the character to the next turn so that the bottom value is written into the top value, while the bottom value is reset to 0.
+Clicking "Next turn" will advance the character to the next turn so that the top value is overwritten by the bottom value, which is then reset to 0.
 Clicking "Reset" will reset both values to 0.
 You can use the mouse wheel to increase or decrease both boost values by 1.

 Notes: